BilousD/angular-wysiwyg-editor-lib/README.md

 and it is outside of block of text (outside of `<p>`, `<h1>` etc.).
 There is no guarantee that custom tags, and plugin tags outside of blocks will be displayed or edited properly.

+##License
+This project uses icons made by Pixel perfect from www.flaticon.com

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.